yanis-rad/Active-Swing-Damper-Project/README.md

 This repository contains the source code for the **Active Swing Damper (ASD)**, a control system designed to actively reduce oscillations in a rocker subjected to external forces.
-The system uses a PID controller to command a DC motor based on feedback from an IMU and a motor encoder.
+The system uses a PID controller to command a DC motor based on feedback from an IMU and the motor encoder.

 ---